-The special assessment receivables are received in annual installments of principal and interest, at a rate not to exceed 6.50%, through 2020.
-The following summarizes the remaining principal installments receivable under the assessment:
+The special assessment receivables are received in annual installments of principal and interest, at a rate not to exceed 6.50%.
+During the current fiscal year, the remaining balance of \$278 was written off as uncollectable.
+All special assessments are completed and there are no remaining principal receivables.